Viki-coding/GAA_STORE/README.md

 Interaction
 Whenever a user interacts with our site, they get immeadiate feedback messages and confirmations.

-When a user clicks on Book Event - a message is displayed to let them know their booking is successful:
+When a user adds something to their shopping bag, deletes something in their shopping bag or makes an input error - a message is displayed to keep them informed.

-Event Booked Successfully

 Error Handling